 - Students will complete a total of 9 credits; MAT terminal requirement (3 credits) and student teaching (6 credits)

-- The internship will end at the conclusion of the school district calendar
+- The school-based experience will end at the conclusion of the school district calendar

 - Students will complete a total of 3 MAT credits unless credits have been deferred from previous semesters